 Net earned premiums

-Core income improved $32 million for the first quarter of 2021 as compared with the same period in 2020 driven by better than expected morbidity in the long term care business and higher net investment income.
+Core income decreased $13 million for the first quarter of 2022 as compared with the same period in 2021 primarily due to lower net investment income and higher expenses.

 Corporate & Other

-Core loss increased $19 million for the first quarter of 2021 as compared with the prior year quarter driven by the recognition of a $12 million after-tax loss resulting from the cession of a legacy portfolio of excess workers' compensation policies under a retroactive reinsurance agreement.
+Core loss improved $8 million for the first quarter of 2022 as compared with the prior year quarter.
+The prior year quarter included the recognition of a $12 million after-tax loss resulting from the cession of a legacy portfolio of excess workers' compensation policies under a retroactive reinsurance agreement.

 Net Investment Income

-Net investment income increased $175 million as compared with the prior year quarter.
-The increase was driven by limited partnership and common stock investments, which returned 3.4%, or $61 million for the first quarter of 2021 compared with (7.0)%, or $(125) million in the prior year quarter.
+Net investment income decreased $56 million as compared with the prior year quarter.
+The decrease was driven by limited partnership and common stock investments, which returned 0.4%, or $8 million for the first quarter of 2022 compared with 3.4%, or $61 million in the prior year quarter.

 About the Company